samizdatco/skia-canvas/README.md

 #### `transform(matrix)` or `transform(a, b, c, d, e, f)`

 Returns a new copy of the path whose points have been modified by the specified transform matrix.
-The matrix’s terms can be passed individually as 6 numbers or as a [DOMMatrix][DOMMatrix] object.
+The matrix can be passed as a [DOMMatrix][DOMMatrix] object, a [CSS transform][css_transform] string (e.g, `"rotate(20deg)"`), or as 6 individual numbers.
 The original path remains unmodified.

 #### `trim(start, end, inverted)`